stuyam/stuyam.com/_posts/2025-11-10-migrating-from-heroku-to-hatchbox.md

 - Now we will connect to the old Heroku and the new Hatchbox database.
 1. Download [TablePlus](https://tableplus.com/download/).
 2. Once installed, add a connection and choose `Import from URL`.
-3. Paste in the Heroku database URL from the env and connect.
+3. Paste in the Heroku database URL from the env and connect and you should now be able to see your Heroku DB in TablePlus.
-4. Back in Hatchbox, in your app's left nav in Hatchbox, click `Databases` and create a new unmanaged database for your app.
+4. Back in Hatchbox, in your app's left nav, click `Databases` and create a new unmanaged database for your app.
 Click `View` in the database you just created and copy the database url.
 5. In TablePlus, create a new connection for the Hatchbox database.
 Click `Import from URL` to set it up.
 It will fill out the connection form but you need to click the `Over SSH` button to tunnel through your ssh connection.
-6. The username and server IP need to be added to the ssh part of form, those values are the same as the ssh values you used to connect from your terminal above, something like `ssh deploy@10.20.30.40.50` so the username is `deploy` and the ip is `10.20.30.40.50`.
+6. The username and server IP need to be added to the ssh part of form, those values are the same as the ssh values you used to connect from your terminal above, something like `ssh deploy@10.20.30.40.50`.
+So for example the username would be `deploy` and the ip `10.20.30.40.50`.
 7. Check the `Use SSH Key` box and select the private key you generated on your computer at `~/.ssh/id_ed25519.pub`.
 8. Test the connection and connect to the database.
 You should now have your Heroku and your Hatchbox databases connected to TablePlus.